aws-samples/amazon-cloudfront-signed-urls-using-lambda-secretsmanager/3-Create_CloudFront_Key_Groups/README.md

 ### Create Key Pair
-The following steps use OpenSSL as an example of one way to create a key pair.
-There are many other ways to create an RSA key pair.
+There are different ways to create an RSA key pair.
+The following steps use OpenSSL to create a key pair.
 1. The following example command uses OpenSSL to generate an RSA key pair with a length of 2048 bits and save to the file named `private_key.pem`.
 ```
 $ openssl genrsa -out private_key.pem 2048